 Q: “Great, can you give me an example?”

 A: “On client XYZ, we created a content calendar that had one post per day.
 We also tapped into any national days like Pancake Day to generate content.
-We were able to grow our client from 500 followers on instagram to 1000”
+We were able to grow our client from 500 to 1000 followers on Instagram”

 A lot of people are afraid to dig deeper with their questioning.
-But you shouldn’t be.
-It’s impressive to the interviewer that you want to know how you’ll fit into the team, what your day to day will look like and that you get clarity on things you are unsure of.
+You shouldn’t be.
+It’s impressive to the interviewer that you want to know how you’ll fit into the team, what your day to day will look like and get clarity on things you are unsure of.

-The general rule of thumb is a first stage is there for both parties to get a better understanding of each other – experience, role, culture, personality.
+The general rule of thumb is a first stage is there for both parties to get a better understanding of each other.
+Things like experience, role, culture and personality will be assessed.
 If you’ve left that meeting with a good gut feeling, then a 2nd stage interview is your chance to dig deeper and ask questions that you don’t feel were covered in enough detail.

 If you’re an intern looking to get a foot into the PR world or an experienced PR professional looking to change jobs, get in touch with one of our consultants.
-We can provide guidance around salary, career trends and upfront advice on if you taking the right approach with your career search.
-Just click on the contact our team button below.
+We can provide guidance around salary, career trends and upfront advice on your job search.
+Just get in touch via the button below.